inscist/api-guidelines/Guidelines.md

 At minimum, services **MUST**:
 - Understand the Origin request header that browsers send on cross-domain requests, and the Access-Control-Request-Method request header that they send on preflight OPTIONS requests that check for access.
 - If the Origin header is present in a request:
   - If the request uses the OPTIONS method and contains the Access-Control-Request-Method header, then it is a preflight request intended to probe for access before the actual request.
 Otherwise, it is an actual request.
-For preflight requests, beyond performing the steps below to add headers, services **MUST** perform no additional processing and **MUST** return a 200 OK.
+For preflight requests, beyond performing the steps below to add headers, services **MUST** perform no additional processing and **MUST** return a `200 OK`.
 For non-preflight requests, the headers below are added in addition to the request's regular processing.
   - Add an Access-Control-Allow-Origin header to the response, containing the same value as the Origin request header.
 Note that this requires services to dynamically generate the header value.
 Resources that do not require cookies or any other form of [user credentials][cors-user-credentials] **MAY** respond with a wildcard asterisk (*) instead.
 Note that the wildcard is acceptable here only, and not for any of the other headers described below.
   - If the caller requires access to a response header that is not in the set of [simple response headers][cors-simple-headers] (Cache-Control, Content-Language, Content-Type, Expires, Last-Modified, Pragma), then add an Access-Control-Expose-Headers header containing the list of additional response header names the client should have access to.
   - If the request requires cookies, then add an Access-Control-Allow-Credentials header set to "true".